 - 2.6.1 The Council is committed to using simplified planning mechanisms to support development and regeneration where appropriate in terms of being most effective and in key priority areas. - 2.6.2 The Council adopted two Local Development Orders for Bradford City Centre in 16 September 2014 which will allow certain types of development without the need for planning permission.
-The first order relates to commercial development and the second related to residential development. - 2.63 Following the successful adoption of the two Local Development Orders (LDOs) for Bradford City Centre the Council is proposed to take a similar approach to Little Germany where it will sit alongside a Local Listed Building Consent Order (LLBCO).
-Together these will grant listed building consent and planning permission for a range of specified works to and changes of use of specified buildings to other uses.
-The proposed LDO would allow for the creation of C1 hotels, C3 residential units, B1(a) offices, A3 restaurants and A4 drinking establishments in buildings within this area.
-The overall aim of the two Orders is to simplify the process of bringing the buildings included within the Orders back into appropriate uses, provide certainty for owners and encourage investment in Little Germany. - 2.64 The Orders were publicised for a period of 6 weeks between March and May 2015 following approval from the Executive in February 2015.
-The Orders and the comments were endorsed by the Regulatory & Appeals Committee on 17 June 2015.
-The Orders were adopted for a period of 5 years at the meeting of the Council's Executive on 31 July 2015.
+The first order relates to commercial development and the second related to residential development. - 2.6.3 Following the successful adoption of the two Local Development Orders (LDOs) for Bradford City Centre the Council is proposing to take a similar approach to Little Germany where it will sit alongside a Local Listed Building Consent Order (LLBCO).
+Both of these will be consulted upon in 2015 with a view to adoption.